 Suddenly, hundreds of thousands of Texas workers had no on-the-job injury coverage.
-So, Texas employers began to – voluntarily – develop their own, private occupational injury benefit plans to care for their most important asset.
+So, Texas employers began to – voluntarily – develop their own, private occupational injury benefit programs to care for their most important asset.

-By applying common sense to getting the best medical outcomes for injured workers, without many of the complexities found in the government-run program, these injury benefit plans quickly gained popularity.
+By applying common sense to getting the best medical outcomes for injured workers, without many of the complexities found in the government-run program, these injury benefit programs quickly gained popularity.
 To date, these programs have successfully:

 - Provided injury benefit protection to more than one million workers every day,